 Student 1: Beau

-At the end of Year 9, Beau achieved above standard in his Australian Curriculum (AC) French Years 9 and 10 (V.9) studies.
-One of his parents is of French linage, and he has spent some time in France on holiday staying with family.
-Beau wishes to undertake the TASC level 2 course in Year 10, leading to the level 3 course in Year 11.
+At the end of Year 9, Beau achieved ‘above standard’ in his Australian Curriculum (AC) French Years 9 and 10 (V.9) studies.
+One of his parents is of French lineage, and he has spent some time in France on holiday staying with family.
+Beau wishes to undertake the TASC French Level 2 course in Year 10, leading to the French Level 3 course in Year 11.
 In Year 12 he plans to study a variety of HASS courses in preparation for tertiary studies in international relations and diplomacy.
 The opportunity to study this course has created a clear pathway for Beau and he is excited about the possibility of studying this Level 2 language course in Year 10.

 Frequently asked questions